sigg3/shutdown_readynas/README.md

 # TODO
 0. Verify that we do not send GET request in the open
 1. There are currently 2 known errors to handle: web-server cold boot (timeout) and wrong password.
-(Successful execution shows "Done.")
+2. Package it up in __main__, python style.